dougiebuckets/hack-upstate-fellowship/README.md

 * Will they be working with people their own age as well?
 * Compensations is not their top priority that goes in to identifying an employer
 * Pulling something off during the holiday season would be really challenging if a Fellow is aligned with a larger company.
 It would take longer periods of time to get them up to speed on larger projects, and thus they would make less of an impact.
+* Being a contractor might leave them in a bit of a "grey area" in that it might be challenging to get them fully engaged with their employer.
+I.e., it might lead to a confusing working relationship between the fellow and employer

 <b>What ideas and suggestions do potential Hack Upstate Fellows have?</b>